NoaLwx/CreatieCoding_blog.1/posts/week12.md

 The whole class was really fun.
 It was painful, yes, I suffered so much, but it was fun.
 Painfully fun.

-(It's something on my mind but are you in the spectrum.
+(It's something on my mind but are you on the tism spectrum.
 I'm just curious no offense.
 Please dont grade this part.)